-- Regularly weigh your cat so you can see if they are losing or gaining weight - Control portions it helps to weigh out their food so you know exactly how much they are getting and can, more easily, adjust up or down - Encourage your cat to exercise with toys and games.
-Try putting bits of food in different places or using a food ball or puzzle feeder - to make them work that bit harder for their food - If you have more than one cat, it is important to feed them separately - Talk to your vet about weight management support
+- Regularly weigh your pet so you can see if they are losing or gaining weight - Control portions it helps to weigh out their food so you know exactly how much they are getting and can, more easily, adjust up or down

+• Encourage them to exercise with toys and games.
+Try putting bits of food in different places or using a food ball or puzzle feeder - to make them work that bit harder for their food

+If you have more than one pet, it important to feed them separately

+• Talk to your vet about weight management support.